Foster Youth Students

 Students with Dependent Children

-The Students with Dependents Children Program increases the Cal Grant award beginning in the 2019-20 academic year for students attending a University of CA (UC), California State University (CSU), or California Community College (CCC).
+The Students with Dependents Children Program increases the Cal Grant award beginning in the 2019-20 academic year for students attending a University of CA (UC), California State University (CSU), or California Community College (CCC), or Private non-private institutions.

 - Must have dependent children that are under 18 years of age, and for whom they provide more than half of their financial support for during the academic year.

-- Are eligible to receive an access award of up to $6,000 for Cal Grant A recipients, $6,024 for Cal Grant B recipients, and $4,000 for Cal Grant B recipients, in addition to the Cal Grant tuition and fee amounts.
+- Are eligible to receive an access award of up to $6,000 for Cal Grant A and B recipients, and $4000 for Cal Grant C recipients, in addition to the Cal Grant tuition and fee amounts.

 John Burton Advocates for Youth improves the quality of life for youth in California who have been in foster care or homeless by advocating for better laws, training communities to strengthen local practices and conducting research to inform policy solutions.